Relocatable Works of Art

 Request An Exhibition Visit By An Acquisition Award Selection Committee

-Acquisition Award Selection Committees visit art exhibitions to recommend purchase of artworks for the Art in Public Places Collection.
-Requests can be made from museums, galleries and arts organizations that meet the requirements detailed in the guidelines.
+Eligible museums, galleries and arts organizations can request that a HSFCA Acquisition Award Selection Committee visit an exhibition as part of the ongoing art acquisition process for the Art in Public Places Collection.
 To request a committee visit, please read the Acquisition Award Selection Committee Exhibition Visit Guidelines Form carefully and submit a Request Form to the Hawai‘i State Foundation on Culture and the Arts, 250 South Hotel Street, 2nd Floor, Honolulu, HI 96813, Attn: APP Program – AASC.
-Requests must be received at least 6 months prior to the opening reception.
+Requests must be received at least 6 months prior to the exhibition opening date.